 To fully understand how to use Google Sheets, you must be familiarized with common terms that you will find on this software because sometimes errors and warnings may appear, and you know how to deal with them knowing these terms.

 - Cell: Spreadsheets are made with lots of cells.
-That rectangular box resulted from the intersection of a vertical column and a horizontal row is called a cell.
+That rectangular box resulted from a vertical column’s intersection, and a horizontal row is called a cell.

 - Row: Rows are the horizontal lines of cells.
 They are represented by numbers from 1 to infinite.
 Therefore you can have spreadsheets in the size you need.